-3.11.9 Nonskid application must begin within 36 hours of completion of final full primer coat application.
+3.11.9 Nonskid application must begin within 36 hours of completion of the final full primer coat or the mist coat application.
 For areas not listed in 3.7, nonskid overcoating application must be in accordance with NAVSEA-reviewed ASTM F718.
 For areas listed in 3.7, use the following: